Transit DMZ Workflow¶

 The main gateway(s) interfaces with Spoke VPC gateways or TGW, while the companion gateway(s) interface with VGW or on-prem devices.
 The diagram below describes the naming convention of the two gateways.

-Transit DMZ requires both main gateways and companion gateways to have three Ethernet interfaces, thus the minimum gateway instance types are t2.medium or t3.medium.
+Transit DMZ requires both main gateways and companion gateways to have three Ethernet interfaces, thus the minimum gateway instance types are t2.small.
 In addition, if you did not use Aviatrix Useful Tool to create a transit VPC with /24 VPC CIDR range as the tip shown above, make sure the Transit VPC have unused subnet space for additional /28 subnets that Transit DMZ creates.

 1.1 Main gateway¶